biowaffeln/msc-19-showcase/README.md

 Type away…
 ```

 For the rest, treat the file as you'd treat a Github README.
 You can add quotes, images, youtube embeds…whatever suits your needs.
+Unlike Github, the website will display video embeds.
 When adding Vimeo embeds, make sure to have responsive sizing enabled.

 Stage a pull request and I'll merge it.